pstlo/Navigator/README.md

 # DodgeBall
-Simple PyGame
+Simple, poorly written but semi fun arcade game, written in Python using PyGame

 updated textures in SpaceGame folder

-space art by @guetta.rt
+space art by @guetta.rt on instagram